SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 The reason we need to use a second glowmap here is becase we want the two dots to flash at different speeds.
 If they were the same speed, we could just add the dot to the first glowmap.
 Note that the library is currently limited to a max of two independent glowmaps - while adding a third dot that blinks with a different speed to the first two isn't impossible, it's not as simple since there is no Glowmap3 and would require some very creative coding.
 I recommend trying to limit any animations to at most two independent glowmaps/speeds.

 In situations where the effects from glowmap1 and glowmap2 overlap, glowmap2 will take priority.
 For cutout, think of the textures being layered like glowmap2 > glowmap1 > diffuse - if cutout2 is set, when glowmap2 is inactive you will essentially be able to see through it to the layer "below".
 So if glowmap1 is active or has cutout1 not set, you will see glowmap1 below.
-If glowmap1 is inactive and has cutout1 set, you will either see the original diffuse texture (if alpha > 0 on glowmap1) or the mesh will be cut out and not visible (alpha = 0)
+If glowmap1 is inactive and has cutout1 set, you will either see the original diffuse texture (if alpha > 0 on glowmap1) or the mesh will be cut out and not visible (alpha = 0).

+See Addendum for a more detailed list of what texture is visible under what circumstances.

 The final code is: